xperimental/netatmo-exporter/dockerExample/README.md

 ## 1. The netatmo-exporter

 Available via [Github](https://github.com/xperimental/netatmo-exporter).
-The container will connect to the Netatmo webserver to read every 8 minutes the data of your devices available throughout your private *NETATMO_CLIENT_ID*.
-The data will be available via a frequently updated JSON file exposed by a webservice.
+The container will connect to the Netatmo webserver reading the data of your devices available throughout your private NETATMO_CLIENT_ID ( updating every 8 minutes).
+The data will be available via a JSON file exposed by a webservice.

 ## 2. A Prometheus data monitoring